 Applying to grad school may seem like a long and complicated process, but we will attempt to present a clearer approach here.

-It is evident that in order to achieve the best possible result from grad school applications, one must first rank the graduate programs in order of personal preference, and then do everything possible to be accepted into these listed graduate programs.
-In this guide I will be assuming that you already have your personal preferences sorted out, and that it only remains to increase your chances of acceptance.
+It is evident that in order to achieve the best possible result from grad school applications, you should first rank graduate programs in order of personal preference, and then do everything possible to be accepted into those that you listed highest.
+In this guide it is assumed that you already have your personal preferences sorted out, and that it only remains to increase your chances of acceptance.

 Your one take-away from this guide should be that graduate programs look for these categories, in order of importance: (1) Recommendation letters, (2) GPA, (3) GRE test scores, (4) Personal statement, (5) Extras (to be described below).

 These components will be addressed in order in the sections below.

 A good recommendation letter is determined by (a) the renown of the professor, (b) how well the professor can attest to knowing you, in a research context as well as in the classroom, and (c) how good the professor’s opinion of you is.
 Obvious steps that can be taken to improve these characteristics are taking lots of their classes (if you are a sophomore/junior) and asking them to chat over a meal, and of course asking them to be a research advisor!
 Applications require 3 recommendation letters, and students typically ask (a) their senior thesis advisor, an REU/research advisor, and (c) their junior paper advisor or another professor from classes, though this is not a hard-and-fast rule.

 In terms of logistics, it is good practice to ask your letter writers 3 times: once in person end of junior year (for politeness), once more by email near September (to remind them), and lastly right before you send them all the links (to give them deadline information).
 It is good practice to give your writers a full month’s notice to write their letters.